ibalampanis/ai-ethics/guide.md

 50. Drapkin, A (2024) “An abstract render of AI in digital cyberspace.” https://tech.co/news/list-ai-failures-mistakes-errors
 51. The importance of sustainable AI, 2023-12-07, IEC Editorial Team https://www.iec.ch/blog/importance-sustainable-ai
 52. team, Aic.
 (2023).
 The role of AI in content moderation and censorship. https://aicontentfy.com/en/blog/role-of-ai-in-content-moderation-and-censorship
+53. The benefits of AI in healthcare (July 11, 2023) By IBM Education https://www.ibm.com/blog/the-benefits-of-ai-in-healthcare/
+54. Generative AI in health care: Opportunities, challenges, and policy (January 8, 2024) by Niam Yaraghi https://www.brookings.edu/articles/generative-ai-in-health-care-opportunities-challenges-and-policy/#:~:text=While%20AI%20may%20have%20potential,and%20technological%20and%20practical%20limitations.